Table of Contents

 For example, if your Zendesk Help Center supports German (de), and the linked Transifex project has both de and de_DE as target locales, the Zendesk content will be linked with the de locale in Transifex.

-The automatic mapping applied follows the supported locales for Zendesk Help Center and the locales that Transifex supports.
+The automatic mapping follows the supported locales for Zendesk Help Center and the ones that Transifex supports.
 You can find a complete list of the supported language mapping in Transifex to Zendesk locales language mapping.

 Duplicate strings in Zendesk Articles

-Through the Zendesk integration, you have the option to provide a different translation for identical source strings that are included in the same article.
+Through the Zendesk integration, you can provide a different translation for identical source strings included in the same article.
 For example, if your Zendesk article contains the following strings:

 <p>